yash-purwar2004/yash-purwar2004/README.md

 - 💬 Ask me about **Blockchain Development, FrontEnd Development, Data Structures and Algorithms.**

-- 📫 How to reach me **nayanpurwar90business@gmail.com**
+- 📫 How to reach me **yashpurwar.251198@gmail.com**, **nayan251198@gmail.com**

-- 😅 Fun Fact:-   **I absolutely love hitting the road with the windows down, the engine purring, and the music blasting.
+- 😅 Interesting Factoid:-   **I absolutely love hitting the road with the windows down, the engine purring, and the music blasting.
 It's like my own  personal concert on wheels!"**

 ## How to reach me? 🤙